 A single-lead ECG can provide information about heart rate and heart rhythm and enables the classification of AFib.

 However, a single-lead ECG cannot be used to identify some other conditions, like heart attacks.

 Multiple-lead ECG is necessary for the accurate and robust detection of cardiac disorders, notably acute myocardial infarction.

 The Big Story

 According to a new study published by researchers in South Korea, advances in Artificial intelligence-based algorithms can help detect myocardial infarction (heart attacks) using a single lead smartwatch.

 Apple Watch can be used to generate multi-channel electrocardiograms with some maneuvering, according to earlier studies.
 Last year, researchers found that ECGs recorded on smartwatches might be helpful to obtain an earlier diagnosis of acute coronary syndromes.
 These researchers used an Apple Watch Series 4 for their study.
 Their findings were published in JAMA Cardiology.

 Apple Watch and other smartwatches with ECG functionality can be used to obtain multi-lead asynchronous ECG recordings by placing the watch sensor sequentially on different parts of the body.

-Researchers of this new study noted that asynchronous ECG lead sets can be derived from ECG reports to simulate a situation similar to the sequential recording of ECG leads via smartwatches.
+Researchers of this new study noted that asynchronous ECG lead sets can be derived from ECG reports simulating a situation similar to the sequential recording of ECG leads via smartwatches.
 For example, a 4-lead subset consisting of leads I, aVR, V1, and V4 from the ECG report is entirely asynchronous.

 According to the researchers of this study, “Our primary aim was to develop an AI model for detecting acute myocardial infarction from asynchronous ECG signals, which outperforms the automatic ECG interpretation provided by the GE ECG analysis program.